linkPDFNet Core SDK - Key Features

 - Support for Standard PDF security handler (40 and 128 bit RC4 encryption)

-- Support for 128 bit AES (Advanced Encryption Standard) encryption
+- Support for 128 and 256 bit AES (Advanced Encryption Standard) encryption

 - Support for custom security handlers